zaphosting/docs/docs/palworld-server-modding.md

 At present time, you can view and download available mods through 3rd party modding sites.
 We can recommend using sites such as [Nexus Mods](https://www.nexusmods.com/palworld/) or [Curseforge](https://www.curseforge.com/palworld/) which are reputable within the modding space.
 You cannot download mods through Steam Workshop at this current time.

 :::note
 ZAP-Hosting is not liable for any potential modifications/damage to your server files or world by installing mods.
 We heavily advise you to make backups before continuing.
-Learn more about backups through our dedicated [Manage Savegames](palworld-server-savegames.md) which explores this in further detail.
+Learn more about backups through our dedicated [Manage Savegames](palworld-server-savegames.md) guide which explores this in further detail.
 :::

 :::info